ilyakokotkin/term-project/README.md

 # Investment Portfolio Management Program

-This Python program is designed to manage an investment portfolio, demonstrating various features of Python including classes, file handling, and data structures.
+This Python program is my term project for MET CS 521 course.
+It is designed to manage an investment portfolio, demonstrating various features of Python including classes, file handling, and data structures.

 ## Features